-The interest rates under the Facility are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-For illustrative purposes, the following are the respective market rates as of December 31, 2022 relating to interest options under the Facility:
+These rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
+For illustrative purposes, the following are the respective market rates as of December 31, 2023 relating to interest options under the Facility:

 Base Rate Loan Option:

-Federal Funds Rate plus 0.50% 4.83%
+Federal Funds Rate plus 0.50% 5.83%

 Wells Fargo Bank, N.A.
-Prime Rate 7.50%
+Prime Rate 8.50%

-One-month SOFR plus 1.00% 5.06%
+One-month SOFR plus 1.00% 6.34%

 SOFR Loan Option:

-One-month SOFR 4.06%
+One-month SOFR 5.34%

-Three-month SOFR 3.62%
+Three-month SOFR 5.36%

-Six-month SOFR 2.89%
+Six-month SOFR 5.35%

 Certain of our vendors require letters of credit to ensure reimbursement for amounts they are disbursing on our behalf, such as to beneficiaries under our self-funded insurance programs.
 We have also occasionally used letters of credit to guarantee performance under our contracts and to ensure payment to our subcontractors and vendors under those contracts.
 Our lenders issue such letters of credit through the Facility.
 A letter of credit commits the lenders to pay specified amounts to the holder of the letter of credit if the holder demonstrates that we have failed to perform specified actions.
-If this were to occur, we would be required to reimburse the lenders for amounts they fund to honor the letter of credit holder's claim.
-Absent a claim, there is no payment or reserving of funds by us in connection with a letter of credit.
+If this were to occur, we would be required to reimburse the lenders for amounts they fund to honor the letter of credit.
+However, because a claim, there is no payment or reserving of funds by us in connection with a letter of credit.
 However, because a claim on a letter of credit would require immediate reimbursement by us to our lenders, letters of credit are treated as a use of facility capacity just the same as actual borrowings.
 We have never had a claim made against a letter of credit that resulted in payments by a lender or by us and believe such a claim is unlikely in the foreseeable future.